 Be the Change that you want to See In Your Followers – Transformational Leadership

-If you want to see your employees working up to the required standards, make it happen through influencing values in them by being the transformational leader.
+If you want to see your employees working up to the required standards, make it happen through influencing values in them by being a transformational leader.
 Generally, transactional leaders opt for traditional rewards and punishments but it takes a special person to provoke the employees and impart vision into his team.
 We can not deny transformational leadership pros and cons, but this is possible when the leader performs so finely that he earns the trust, respect, and appreciation of his team and gets them inspired to an extent that they automatically start following his example.

 In this post, we will cover the basics of transformational leadership along with transformational leadership pros and cons.